▦ New · The Command Center →

 Instant Switching

-Ctrl-Shift-Up/Down.
-No prefix, no menu, no mode.
+Ctrl-Shift-↑/↓ — no prefix, no menu, no mode.
 Or click the sidebar.
-Indicators clear only when you actually interact.

 Command Palette